pingswept/me30-website/content/notes/operating-systems.md

 * Run a file system.
 Store files efficiently.
 Keep track of their names, who is allowed to access them, and when they were last modified.
 * Talk to the internet.
 Connect to a wifi access point and get an IP address.
 Resolve domain names.
 * Run a process scheduler.
 This is a program that switches back and forth between different programs really fast, so that it seems like they are running at the same time.
+* Manage memory.
+Allocate memory to different programs, and then take it back when the program is done.
+* Talk to the rest of the hardware on the computer.
+For example, the operating system knows how to make the CPU talk to a USB port, plus how to control all the pins on the Pi's 40-pin header.